Fraunhofer Institute for Cognitive Systems IKS

 Fraunhofer-Gesellschaft

-The Fraunhofer-Gesellschaft, headquartered in Germany, is one of the world’s leading organizations for applied research.
-Since its founding as a nonprofit organization in 1949, Fraunhofer has held a unique position in the German research and innovation ecosystem.
-With nearly 32,000 employees, the research organization operates 75 institutes and legally independent research units across Germany.
-The Fraunhofer-Gesellschaft plays a major role in innovation by prioritizing research on cutting-edge technologies and the transfer of results to industry to strengthen Germany’s industrial base and for the benefit of society as a whole.
+The Fraunhofer-Gesellschaft, headquartered in Germany, is a leading organization for applied research.
+Since its founding as a nonprofit in 1949, Fraunhofer has held a unique position in the German research and innovation ecosystem.
+The research organization with more than 30,000 employees currently operates 74 institutes and independent research units throughout Germany.
+Fraunhofer plays a major role in innovation by focusing on cutting-edge technologies and transferring research results to industry to strengthen Germany as a business location and benefit society.

-Fraunhofer’s primary customer base consists of large and medium-sized companies that utilize its expertise to boost their competitiveness with new technologies.
-For years, Fraunhofer has been one of the most active patent applicants in both Germany and Europe.
-Its extensive international patent portfolio is the basis for technology transfer through research projects, spin-offs and licensing.
+Its primary customer base comprises large and medium-sized companies, which utilize Fraunhofer’s expertise to boost their competitiveness with new technologies.
+For years, Fraunhofer has been one of the most active patent applicants in Germany and Europe.
+Its international patent portfolio is the basis for technology transfer through research projects, spin-offs and licensing.
 Moreover, Fraunhofer addresses societal goals in key technology sectors through interdisciplinary and international partnerships in specific markets.
-Examples include developments in microelectronics, artificial intelligence (AI), quantum computing, healthcare, the circular economy, new materials, energy systems, critical infrastructure security and defense.
+Examples include solutions for microelectronics, artificial intelligence and quantum computing, healthcare, the circular economy, new materials, energy, critical infrastructure security, and defense.

-Fraunhofer is an attractive and established partner in publicly funded joint projects with industry partners.
-The Fraunhofer-Gesellschaft is also instrumental in strengthening Germany’s innovation and industrial base and ensuring its viability.
-Its activities create jobs in Germany, increase public-sector investments, give companies competitive edges and foster public acceptance of advanced technology.
-International partnerships with leading research partners and companies around the world ensure direct contact with the most influential research communities and economic areas.
+Fraunhofer is a sought-after and established partner in publicly funded projects with industry partner involvement.
+It is also instrumental in strengthening Germany as a hub for innovation and business, ensuring its future viability.
+Its activities create jobs in Germany, boost the impact of investment on industry, give companies a competitive edge and foster public acceptance of advanced technologies.
+International partnerships with excellent research organizations and companies around the world directly connect the Fraunhofer-Gesellschaft with the most influential research communities and economic areas.

-Highly motivated employees are the most important factor behind Fraunhofer’s success.
-The research organization therefore fosters an environment that encourages independent thinking, creativity and goal-driven work.
-It supports career development in both research and industry by providing targeted programs for professional and personal development.
+Since highly motivated employees are the most important factor behind Fraunhofer’s success, the research organization provides opportunities for independent, creative and goal-driven work.
+Fraunhofer facilitates career development in the research community and in industry with targeted programs for professional and personal development.

 Fraunhofer: 75 years of innovation